To The Friend Who Wants A Baby For Christmas

 Once you have decided to get pregnant, everyone around you is suddenly carrying a newborn or sporting the baby bump.

 If a baby is at the top of your Christmas Wish List, I truly pray that your gift is given.
-I know that this piece may seem strange coming from a mom with a few children, but I am not here to spread fertility knowledge or advice.
-I am simply writing to tell you that I am here.
+I know that this piece may seem strange coming from a mom with a few children - and writer for a pregnancy keepsake company, but I am not here to spread fertility knowledge or advice.
+I am simply writing to tell you that I am here, and there are friends there for you.

 Our first baby was conceived after 11 months of trying, and with medical help.
 We found out 2 weeks before Christmas that we were expecting and it truly felt like a miracle.
 My heart longed for that positive test, for the growing belly, and the crying baby.
 Sex became a chore, and I pulled away from pregnant friends and those I knew who seemed to get pregnant by looking at their spouses.
 Now I’m on the other side of the fence.
 I guess I am also writing to tell you not to give up hope.
 If you can allow yourself to be around children, this is the season to do it.

-There will moments of joy and beauty, but there are few things that can soothe the ache in your heart.
-However, you can set yourself up to enjoy the most of the holidays.
+There will be moments of joy and beauty - and of heartache, but there are few things that can soothe the ache in your heart.

 How To Enjoy the Holidays Without Being Pregnant...